muccc/gr-iridium/README.md

 | `cf32_le` | complex float (GNURadio, `uhd_rx_cfile`)           | `float` , `fc32`, `cfile` |

 If not specified otherwise, `iridium-extractor` tries to use the file extension to identify the format.

+This option has no effect while directly reading from an SDR.

 #### `-q`: Queue Length
 For each channel (by default there is one unless specified with `-D` ), a queue is filled with samples where the detector has detected activity.
 By default each queue is 500 frames long.
 You can tweak the length of the queue(s) with this option.